sanikovic-sergej/dotfiles/README.md

             - Alacritty + Neovim Tokiyo-Storm
     - JetBrainsMonoNL Nerd Font [ glyphs ]
         - get it from Nerd Font Repo -> releases
-    - calf-plugins [audio processin lv2]
+    - calf-plugins [audio processing lv2]
         - needs pipewire with lv2 support before it can be used
-    - bat [cat with syntaxhighlighting, alias added]
+    - bat [cat with syntax highlighting, alias added]
     - nala [apt frontend, alias added]